fforloff/docker-simple-sinatra-app/README.md

 ```
 This setup is suitable for running on developers machines.
 The application directory is volume-mounted inside a docker instance.
 This allows to work on the code without rebuilding the image.

-NB:
-- Alpine Linux is used as a base image, with a minimal list of packages deployed.
-There are no docker security measures implemented in this option.
+Alpine Linux is used as a base image, with a minimal list of packages deployed.
+There are no other docker security measures implemented in this option.

-- Gemfile.lock is currently in .gitignore.
+Gemfile.lock is currently in .gitignore.

 ### All-in-one deployment with Docker